 A french and international school

-Faced with a growing number of students enrolling, the campus has been separated in two sites since 2018, permanently connected by the school shuttle.
-The high school was moved from the Golden Valley to our new campus in Ou Yin Street in the nearby Kamaryut neighborhood.
+In 2020 the campus was moved from the Golden Valley to two new campuses in Windermere Garden (Ou Yin) Street in the nearby Kamaryut neighborhood.
 It includes state-of-the-art educational equipment and a football field that welcomes our students for their sports activities and meetings.
-In 2020, a single, larger, greener campus will emerge.

 The LFIR formed a partnership with N ° 2 Basic Education High School in 2017, and with the Yangon Japanese School for more than ten years.
 Cultural, sports and educational exchanges take place regularly between our students, and are praised by the participants.